0xknwn/starknet-modular-account/docs/resources.md

   extract the ABI from a built contract and generates the associated typescript
 - [scarb](./resources/scarb.md) provides a compiler and the dependency manager for cairo
-- [starkli](./resources/starkli.md) is a CLI to interact with starknet
 - [mitmproxy](./resources/mitmproxy.md) is a proxy and reverse proxy that can be used to capture payload and help better understand how they work
 - starknet foundry with snforge et sncast